-To produce the wine of L’Aura de Cambon, it truly requires a lot of effort.
+To produce the wine of L’Aura de Cambon, truly requires a lot of effort.
 The grapes are whole berry fermented.
-Vinification takes place in two temperature-controlled 32 hectoliter vats, after a pre-fermentary maceration and mandatory cold soak which requires 3 to 4 weeks.
+Vinification takes place in two temperature-controlled 32 hectoliter vats, after a pre-ferment maceration and mandatory cold soak which requires 3 to 4 weeks.
 Malolactic fermentation takes place in 100% new, French oak barrels.

 All the work in the cellar for L’Aura de Cambon takes place by gravity.
 The wine is aged on its lees for 12 to 15 months in 100% new, French oak barrels.
 Not much wine is produced here as the production is quite small.
 The debut vintage for L’Aura de Cambon is the 2006 vintage.
 Less than 500 cases are produced per year.

-L’Aura de Cambon is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-L’Aura de Cambon is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+L’Aura de Cambon is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+L’Aura de Cambon is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as cheese.

 Château L'Aura de Cambon Wine Tasting Notes

-2016 Château L'Aura de Cambon (Margaux)|
+|2018||Château L'Aura de Cambon (Margaux)|

 Dark in color with silky tannins, soft, polished fruit and layers of ripe, sweet, fresh, dark cherries, cassis and juicy, spicy plums.

-2015 Château L'Aura de Cambon (Margaux)|
+|2015||Château L'Aura de Cambon (Margaux)|

 Dark in hue and dark in fruit with lush, round textures and a blast of sweet, ripe, black raspberries, cocoa and licorice, this wine has good concentration and opulent textures, finishing with freshness and silky tannins.
 90 - 92 Pts

 |2014||Château L'Aura de Cambon (Margaux)|

 Dark in color with soft, round, sinuous, meaty textures and sweet fruits, the wine is quite charming in this vintage.
 It is a hard to find wine but well worth the hunt.
 88-90 Pts

 |2013||Château L'Aura de Cambon (Margaux)|

 Deep in color with smoke, licorice, blackberry and jam notes, this wine’s soft finish leaves with you silky blackberries.
 This will be hard to find and fun to drink young.
-From a blend of 55% Cabernet Sauvignon and 45% Merlot, the wine reached 13.1% alcohol and is aging in 100% new oak.
+From a blend of 55% Cabernet Sauvignon and 45% Merlot, the wine reached 13.1% ABV and is aging in 100% new oak.
 88-90 Pts